salemalem/hash_code_2020_pizza_problem_solution/README.md

 Assume that we have to find for 15 not 16.
 1. 8
 2. 8 + 6 = 14 Will stop here since adding following numbers will not give us our desired result.

+Here, if it will skip 6, we can get 8 + 5 which is 13 and then 13 + 2 = 15.
+This is why we can't call this alrorithm "ideal"!

+## Why C++
+By comparing `computation time` C++ is the fastest language.